 Depending on your individual condition, your doctor may recommend one of the following courses of treatment.

-As a first step, your doctor will probably recommend dilation.

-You may be able to create a vagina without surgery using self-dilation.
-You'll press a small, round rod (dilator) against your skin or inside your existing vagina for 15 or 20 minutes a day.
-Your skin stretches more easily after a warm bath, so that's the best time to do it.
-As the weeks go by, you'll switch to larger dilators.
+As a first step, your doctor will probably recommend self-dilation.
+Self-dilation may allow you to create a vagina without surgery.
+You press a small, round rod (dilator) against your skin or inside your existing vagina for at least 30 minutes a day.
+Your skin stretches more easily after a warm bath so that's the best time to do it.
+As the weeks go by, you switch to larger dilators.
 It may take a few months to get the result you want.

 If self-dilation doesn't work, surgery to create a functional vagina (vaginoplasty) may be an option.
 Doctors usually delay surgical treatments until you have the maturity to handle follow-up dilation.
 Options for vaginoplasty surgery include: